-- A minimum 4-hour ride along with an on-duty uniformed law enforcement patrol officer in a marked squad car.
+- A minium 4-hour ride along with an on-duty uniformed law enforcement patrol officer in a marked squad car.
 Male students must ride with male officers only; female students must ride with female officers only.
 You should choose a department where there will be enough activity to meet the goal of this exercise.
 Simply riding around without any activity in which you can observe the officer in the performance of his duties does not meet the requirement.

 - A minimum 2 hours of observation/program time or direct ministry in a county jail or state prison where significant inmate interaction is made.
-If ministry or observation is one-on-one with an individual, the same gender restrictions as noted above will apply without exception.
+If ministry or observation is one-on-one with an individual, the same gender restrictions as noted above will apply.

-Students must achieve certification in the following three components of NIMS through FEMA/U.S. Department of Homeland Security as a condition of successful completion of LECC:
+Students must achieve certification in the following four components of NIMS through FEMA/U.U.S.
+Department of Homeland Security as a condition of successful completion of LECC:

 - NIMS/Incident Command System IS-700.a

 - NIMS IS-907 Active Shooter: What You Can Do

 This course content of the NIMS training will be covered in the classroom component.
 Testing and certification in these NIMS components, however must be completed by the individual student and can be done online in under an hour.

 The web address to the testing site will be furnished in class.
 Each test takes approximately 15-20 minutes, and certificates are generated immediately and sent electronically by FEMA.
 Copies of certificates must be submitted to In Pursuit Ministries of CA with the student’s Final Report as a condition of successful completion of LECC.